jpasqua/MultiMon/doc/MultiMonGUI.md

 The Splash Screen is displayed during the boot process while MultiMon is initializing.
 You will notice that the Info Icon is displayed almost the whole time since MultiMon is getting initial status from all configured printers, getting the current weather, and getting the forecast.

-In the image below you will see the info icon with an orange border which means that at this point in time, MultiMon is getting weather data.
+In the screen shots below you will see the info icon displayed in the upper right corner.
+A green border indicates that it is receiving printer status, while an orange border means it is getting weather data.

 ![](images/ss/SplashScreen_IIP.png)
 ![](images/ss/SplashScreen_IIW.png)